 What is a normal stem generation speed?

-The speed of stem generation depends on the type of machine you have and if you have CPU or GPU enable at Settings > Extensions > Core AI > GPU hardware accelaration.
+The speed of stem generation depends on the type of machine you have and if you have CPU or GPU enable at Settings > Extensions > Core AI > GPU hardware acceleration.

 | CPU | GPU |